-Here’s another drive-you-up-the-wall noise you may have started hearing lately: the sound of your toddler grinding her teeth in her sleep.
-The sound of grinding teeth is an awful one, to be sure, but for some toddlers, it amounts to more than an obnoxious noise — it’s a persistent problem that may have you starting to worry.
+Here’s another drive-you-up-the-wall noise you may have started hearing lately.
+It’s the sound of your toddler grinding her teeth in her sleep.
+The sound of grinding teeth is an awful one, to be sure!
+But for some toddlers, it amounts to more than an obnoxious noise.
+It’s a persistent problem that may have you starting to worry.

-This article will explain the causes and symptoms of toddler teeth grinding and clenching as well as ways to treat it and how to deal with the problem at home.
+With this article, we’ll explain the causes and symptoms of toddler teeth grinding and clenching.
+Plus, we have ideas for ways to treat it and how to deal with the problem at home.

 Facts About Toddler Teeth Grinding and Clenching

-The problem of teeth grinding (known as “bruxism”) is a fairly common one among toddlers and preschoolers.
+The problem of teeth grinding (known as “bruxism”) is fairly common among toddlers and preschoolers.
 The Journal of Dentistry for Children estimates that about 38% of toddlers grind or clench their teeth.
-Most toddlers tend to grind their teeth at night, and the problem usually begins around age 3 (although it can begin much earlier, even as early as 1!)
+Most toddlers tend to grind their teeth at night.
+The problem usually begins around age 3 (although it can begin much earlier, even as early as 1!)

-For most toddlers, this habit is short-lived; the vast majority will outgrow it by age 6.
-However, some toddlers will continue the problem later into childhood, and a small percentage will continue to grind their teeth at night as teens and adults.
+For most toddlers, this habit is short-lived.
+The vast majority will outgrow it by age 6.
+However, some toddlers will continue the problem later into childhood.
+A small percentage will continue to grind their teeth at night as teens and adults.

 Causes of Toddler Teeth Grinding and Clenching

-There’s no established cause of teeth grinding; rather, research done over the years points to an array of possible causes.
+There’s no established cause of teeth grinding.
+Research done over the years points to an array of possible causes.
 Some are physical, and others are psychological.